yktoo/yktoo.com/content/blog/posts/0323/index.en.md

 ## Free Plovdiv Tour {#free-plovdiv-tour}

 We came to the centre with a specific goal in mind.
-We were told about a free guided tour similar to the {{< intref "0322#free-sofia-tour" "Sofian one" >}}, which was called [Free Plovdiv Tour](http://www.freeplovdivtour.com/).
+We were told about a free guided tour similar to the {{< a "0322#free-sofia-tour" "Sofian one" >}}, which was called [Free Plovdiv Tour](http://www.freeplovdivtour.com/).
 Likewise it's also two hours long and is held twice to three times a day.

 The tour starts at the above fountain, right in front of the City-Hall ({{< fl "Община" >}} in Bulgarian):
 {{< imgfig "https://3.bp.blogspot.com/-_GryGceGaKE/WQ3-d_qJd-I/AAAAAAAAp5I/Kh5qc_E_lgkKz5Wd2fAoT-jBtt9Xh07SACPcB/s1600/dsc05146.picasaweb.jpg" "Plovdiv City-Hall." >}}